All Products

 Rule Name/Rule ID

-The name of the access control policy or protection policy that the traffic hits.
+The name or ID of the access control policy or attack protection rule that the traffic matched.

-If no policy name is displayed, the traffic does not hit an access control policy or a protection policy.
+If this field is empty, the traffic did not match any access control policy or attack protection rule.

 Pre-match Access Control Policy Status

-When traffic passes through Cloud Firewall, Cloud Firewall matches the traffic against access control policies in sequence based on the priorities of the policies.
-If Cloud Firewall cannot identify the application or domain name of the traffic when Cloud Firewall matches the traffic against an access control policy, the value of the Pre-match Access Control Policy Status parameter is Application Unidentified or Domain Name Unidentified, and the value of the Pre-match Access Control Policy parameter is the name of the access control policy.
+When traffic passes through Cloud Firewall, it is matched against access control policies based on priority.
+If Cloud Firewall cannot identify the application or domain of the traffic when matching a specific access control policy, the Pre-match Access Control Policy Status field displays the corresponding unidentified status, and the Pre-match Access Control Policy field displays the name of that access control policy.
 Valid values for Pre-match Access Control Policy Status:

 • Application Unidentified: Cloud Firewall cannot identify the application of the traffic.